L\'evy Langevin Monte Carlo for sampling from heavy-tailed target distributions: Main results

-For our sampling from long-tailed distributions with certain regularity properties, we rely on the class of subexponential distributions that is often considered as the broadest class of heavy-tailed distributions relevant to applied mathematics.
+for all $t>0$.
+Here we use the common notation $\overline{F}(x)=1-F(x)$ for the tail function.
+We write $F\in\mathcal{H}$ if $F$ belongs to this class of heavy-tailed distributions.
+Although the formulation of our main result does not require a particular notion of heavy-tailedness, we shortly introduce two important classes of heavy-tailed distributions to get acquainted with the concept.
+We begin with the class of subexponential distributions that is often considered to be the broadest class of heavy-tailed distributions relevant to applied mathematics.
 A distribution $F$ on $[0,\infty)$ with unbounded support is called \emph{subexponential} if